 20. Solomons Christmas Walk

-November 30th to December 2nd- Solomons Christmas Walk is held annually the first weekend in December.
+December 7th-8th- Solomons Christmas Walk is held annually the first weekend in December.
 It’s a fun-filled time of special children’s activities, a live puppet show, open house at many of our businesses, Santa’s arrival and the Lighted Boat Parade!
 Stroll through our luminaria streets as you enjoy the sights and the sounds of the season.